Alvek/BundleImgValidator/README.md

 # **DW2 bundle image validation mod**

-Mod will log missing image assets from bundles that defined in *.xml files like TroopDefinition.xml
+Mod will log missing image assets from bundles that defined in *.xml files like TroopDefinition.xml.
+Content mods included too if they are loaded by game.
+Checks for saved games not supported.

 # **Mod installation**